WeGoLook Independent Contractor Agreement (“Looker Agreement”)

 Within twenty (20) days after such demand, the other party shall name its arbitrator, or in default of such naming, such arbitrator shall be named by the Arbitration Committee of the American Arbitration Association, and the two arbitrators so selected shall name a third arbitrator within ten (10) days or, in lieu of such agreement on a third arbitrator by the two arbitrators so appointed, a third arbitrator shall be appointed by the Arbitration Committee of the American Arbitration Association.

 10.7 Participation in Other Disputes.
-If any dispute arises in connection with or related to Contractor's services under this agreement, Contractor agrees to attend and participate in any form of litigation or alternative dispute resolution, and other activities related thereto, including but not limited to arbitration or mediation, between the parties involved in such dispute, upon request of WGL.
+If any dispute arises in connection with or related to Contractor's services under this Agreement, Contractor agrees to attend and reasonably and cooperatively participate in any form of litigation or alternative dispute resolution, and other activities related thereto, including but not limited to arbitration or mediation, between the parties involved in such dispute, upon request of WGL.
 This applies, for example, without limitation, to disputes or actions between a WGL customer and it’s client, insured, or another third party.

 12. Background Investigation.
 If required by WGL at any time, Contractor agrees to submit to and cooperate in a full background investigation, which may include but is not limited to a criminal history check and fingerprinting.
 Contractor consents to the use of a third party consultant, at WGL's sole discretion, to provide background checks and to report the results thereof (Contractor's score and/or other information gathered) to WGL.
 Background checks may or may not be performed on contractors outside of the United States.